bjarkividars/531-midterm/backend/README.md

-# Live Question-Answering Assistant Backend
+# PodiumPro Backend

-This backend application powers the Live Question-Answering Assistant system, processing audio inputs, managing the knowledge base, and generating AI-powered responses.
+This backend application powers the PodiumPro presentation system, processing audio inputs from the Raspberry Pi client, managing the knowledge base, and generating AI-powered responses.

 ## Features